GrandEchoWhiskey/grandechowhiskey/README.md

   - ##### Crossword       -> Generating crosswords AI
   - ##### Traffic         -> AI that identifies traffic signs from photographs.
 Acc:96%, Loss:0.21, 10 epochs, 500img/epoch
   - ##### Questions       -> AI to answer questions from included books.
   - ##### Interactive CV  -> A programm to merge a pdf file with a video file.
-In that way It's possible to make the cover letter a video of yourself speaking to the camera. `Remember the words only affect 7% the content of your message.
-38% of understanding is accounted for by tone of voice and 55% by body language.`
+In that way It's possible to make the cover letter a video of yourself speaking to the camera.
+[!TIP] Remember.
+The words only affect 7% the content of your message.
+38% of understanding is accounted for by tone of voice and 55% by body language.
 #### I've finished 2 courses from CS50:
   - ##### Introduction to Computer Science
   - ##### Introduction to Artificial Intelligence with Python